FrenzisRed/My_CCNA_Notes/37_Dynamic_ARP_Inspection.md

 are blocked, they can still overload the switch CPU with messages.
 Rate-limiting is a useful mitigation technique.

+Let's put a bit more info in the optional checks.

 <h4 align="center">What attacks does it prevent</h4>